 Examines the ethnographic process anthropologists use to study other cultures, the process of comparing two or more cultures in an ethnologic context, and the development of cultures over time to be what they are today.
 A methodology for engaging in culturally relative dialogue is introduced and then emphasized in all learning activities.
-Prerequisite: College-level reading and writing skills (WR 121) are strongly recommended for success in this course.
+Recommended: College-level reading and writing skills.